Boston is a very beautiful, and perhaps the most ‘European’ city in the US.

 I visited the city during 6 one-day trips and every time the I discovered new attractions and vibrant places.

 So, here is my best of Boston guide with top 10 free things to do in the capital of Massachusetts.
-Continue on reading!
+Find out what they are!

 Top 10 Free Things to Do in Boston